isomerpages/nlb-curiocity/_jurong/Early History of Jurong.md

 https://www.roots.gov.sg/Collection-Landing/listing/1046292 (Perry litograph)

 The Orang Laut were sea and river-based nomads who had lived in Singapore and the region since at least the 16th century.
 Some of their tribes or sukus that were recorded by the British after their arrival included Orang Biduanda Kallang, Orang Galang, Orang Gelam, Orang Seletar, Orang Selat and Orang Sembulun.
 The Orang Sembulun were likely located in Pulau Samulun which is located off the coast of Jurong at the end of Jurong River.
+Shown above is a print (lithograph) that depicts a canoe with an American flag on its stern drawing near the huts on the Jurong river bank.
+It was drawn by Peter Bernhard Wilhelm Heine who was on board Commodore Matthew Perry's 1854 expedition to Japan.

 Malay villages